tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 To me, the answer seems obvious.
 Strengthening axiom 5 seems like a more simple, elegant solution to the type of monster we looked at.
 As we saw, it also allows us to deduce the powerful theorem of continuity of measures of probability.

 So why did Kolmogorov bring in his sixth axiom?
-At first I was tempted to think that he had missed that a strengthened axiom 5 is a sufficient condition for his sixth axiom.
+At first I was tempted to think that he had missed that a strengthened axiom 5 is a sufficient, and not just a necessary condition for his sixth axiom.
 However, this seems hard to believe.
 For starters, the set-theoretic limit was already well known by the time he published his paper.
-It's even on a very early page of the [set theory] book
+In fact, it's given in the Hausdorf's set theory [book](https://books.google.de/books?id=TFA_EAAAQBAJ&printsec=frontcover&hl=de&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false) that Kolmogorov cites multiple times.
+All this given, it would be surprising if the relatively simple proofs for *theorem 2* and the corollary that \\(\mathbb{P}[\lim_{n \to \infty} A\_n] = \lim_{n \to \infty} \mathbb{P}[A\_n] \\) had been missed.
+I can't find evidence either way.

+Suppose Kolmogorov had been aware of the double implication and merely made a stylistic choice, then I would find that less interesting.
+However, suppose he had missed it, when was it discovered and by who?

+editor's note: I will look a bit longer but in worst case will publish this with my current state of knowledge.

 ## Conclusion

+to be written.

 [^1]: The numbers 1 and 0 are an arbitrary convention, these  may as well be 100 or \\(\pi\\) or anything else

 [^2]: The main operations we're concerned with are the union \\((\cup) \\), intersection \\((\cap) \\), and difference \\( (-) \\) of elements in \\(\sigma\\), but also the complement \\((A^C)\\) of an element A with respect to \\(\Omega\\).

-[^3]: Axiom 2 is already implied if you use the definition of a field of sets given on wikipedia, but Kolmogorov uses a slightly different definiton given by Hausdorf in an [early 20th century book on set theory](https://books.google.de/books?id=TFA_EAAAQBAJ&printsec=frontcover&hl=de&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false).
+[^3]: Axiom 2 is already implied if you use the definition of a field of sets given on wikipedia, but Kolmogorov uses a slightly different definiton given by Hausdorf in an early 20th century [book](https://books.google.de/books?id=TFA_EAAAQBAJ&printsec=frontcover&hl=de&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false).
 Hausdorf's 'field' equipped with axiom 2 is (I think!), the same object as the field defined on wikipedia.

 [^4]: A decreasing sequence of sets is one such that each element is a superset of the next.
 Conversely, increasing sequences are such that each element is a subset of the next.